-The Scientific Convenor for the Breast Masters Symposium, Associate Professor Mark Magnusson said the statistics are well known about the millions of accounts set up and the hours of time spent on social media networks, especially by younger generations.
+The Scientific Convenor for the Breast Masters Symposium, Associate Professor Mark Magnusson said the statistics are well known about the millions of accounts set up and the hours spent on social media networks, especially by younger generations.

 “This highly visually stimulated generation is bombarded with a filtered view of reality from Insta-celebrities all clamouring for their likes and comments.